-SUMMARY: As part of its implementation of Executive Order 13563, "Improving Regulation and Regulatory Review," issued by the President on January 18, 2011, the Department of Energy its existing regulations to determine whether any such regulations should be modified, streamlined, expanded, or repealed.
+SUMMARY: As part of its implementation of Executive Order 13563, "Improving Regulation and Regulatory Review," issued by the President on January 18, 2011, the Department of Energy (Department or DOE) is seeking comments and information from interested parties to assist DOE in reviewing its existing regulations to determine whether any such regulations should be modified, streamlined, expanded, or repealed.
 The purpose of DOE's review is to make the agency's regulatory program more effective and less burdensome in achieving its regulatory objectives.